diku-dk/pmph-e2023-pub/README.md

 Teaching assistants (TAs): **[Anders Holst](mailto:anersholst@gmail.com)**, **[Nikolaj Hey Hinnerskov](mailto:nihi@di.ku.dk)**.

-The plan is that the teacher will conduct the lectures and the lab.
+The plan is that the teacher will conduct the lectures and labs.
-The TAs will be mainly in charge of grading and providing good feedback to the weekly assignments and patrolling the Absalon/Discord discussion forums.
+The TAs will be in charge of grading and providing good feedback to the weekly assignments and of patrolling the Absalon/Discord discussion forums.

 ### Course Tracks and Resources